-- Provide in-home environmental evaluations, health education, case management, testing and utilization review.
+- In-home environmental assessment and trigger remediation, health education, case management, testing and utilization review.

 - Develop partnerships with local Managed Care Organizations, agencies and clinicians.

 - Calculate and report intervention outcomes and costs, determine policy implications, assess feasibility of scaling, and develop specific policy goals for sustainability.

 AIM patients reported reduced symptoms, indicating significantly improved asthma controlled.

 - As noted, this includes healthcare savings only; a more robust benefit estimate may be expanded to include ancillary value generated by the program—such as averted school absenteeism and increased parent productivity.

 “The (AIM) program has helped me a lot in understanding asthma triggers.
 I’m washing all bedding once a week as recommended and I damp dust and clean my house on a regular basis.”

 Modesto Reyes, mother to 5 year old Miguel Angel.

 “I’m really grateful to be part of this (AIM) program because now I know what needs to be done to help my children live a normal life.”